Leaving Google After Two and a Half Years

 The first is dependency inversion.
 Not the textbook SOLID definition, but the practical, ugly, in-the-trenches application of it to large-scale app architecture.

-This isn't a novel idea.
-But there's a difference between knowing dependency inversion from a blog post and feeling it in your bones after working in a codebase where its absence costs you hours every week.
+When every component depends on protocols rather than concrete types, you can extract features into independent modules and ship one without touching the rest.
+There's a difference between knowing dependency inversion from a blog post and feeling it in your bones after years in a codebase where its absence costs you hours every week.
 Google taught me that lesson through friction, and I'm grateful for it.

 The Massive Refactor Muscle